django-haystack/django-haystack/docs/migration_from_1_to_2.rst

 Note the import on ``site`` & the registration statements are gone.
 Newly added are is the ``NoteIndex.get_model`` method.
 This is a **required** method & should simply return the ``Model`` class the index is for.

+There's also a new, additional class added to the ``class`` definition.
+The ``indexes.Indexable`` class is a simple mixin that serves to identify the classes Haystack should automatically discover & use.
+If you have a custom base class (say ``QueuedSearchIndex``) that other indexes inherit from, simply leave the ``indexes.Indexable`` off that declaration & Haystack won't try to use it.

 Additionally, the name of the ``document=True`` field is now enforced to be ``text`` across all indexes.
 If you need it named something else, you should